dandyvica/rbfd/readrbf/source/doc/help.md

 -f file
 : Full path and name of a file to filter fields.

---gf records/fields list
+--ff records/fields list
-: Grep fields: only write selected records/fields.
+: filter fields: only write selected records/fields.

---gl pattern
+--fl pattern
-: Grep lines: only select lines matching the regex pattern.
-NB if "--gf" is also specified, this --gl comes first.
+: Filter lines: only select lines matching the regex pattern.
+NB if "--ff" is also specified, this --fl comes first.

---gr condition
+--fr condition
-: Grep records: include records matching condition.
+: Filter records: only include records matching condition.

 -h
 : Print this help.